 Your practice might be listed on dozens of online directories such as Google and Foursquare.
 As a health provider, you might also have profiles on sites like Vitals.
 Often, anyone can create these profiles, so they can include incorrect or outdated information.

 It’s important that you claim and update your online profiles on online directories to correct any inconsistencies for two reasons.
 First, search engines consider these sites highly reputable, and they use the information they find on directories to build your practice in the online world.
-Inconsistent information reduces your chances of appearing in search results.
+Inconsistent information reduces your chances of appearing in search results, which can negatively impact your other medical marketing efforts.

-Second, some 16 percent of patients say they start their search for doctors on directories or social media sites, according to Pew Research Center.
-Incorrect information could frustrate patients enough to choose a different doctor, whereas a missing profile means they won’t find you at all.
+Second, some 16 percent of patients say they start their search for doctors on healthcare directories or social media sites, according to Pew Research Center.
+Incorrect information about your healthcare practice could frustrate patients enough to choose a different doctor, whereas a missing profile means they won’t find you at all.

 Reviews are the foundation of your online reputation, and oftentimes are how you make your first impression to potential patients.
 Online review sites tend to rank highly on search engines and, in a survey by Software Advice, 72 percent of patients say they use online reviews as their first step in finding a new doctor.